 THE APPRAISAL PROCESS

-1. Why do I need to have my own eminent domain appraisal done?
+1. When do I need to have my own eminent domain appraisal done?

 When the acquiring authority makes an offer for your land in an eminent domain proceeding, the amount of the offer is based on the value determined by the acquiring authority's appraiser.
 However, these appraisals are not always accurate and at the very least weighted in the government’s favor.
 This, in turn, results in the government offering you much less than the fair market value for your property.